yasingunay/CS50x/Week 3/tideman/README.md

 * Dont give up!
 * After each funciton(vote, record_preferences, add_pairs etc) check your code with printf.
 * Test code yourself with different examples.
+* You can use the text.txt file to test your program easily.
+Download the text.txt file to your folder where you tideman program exists and run as ./tideman a b c d < text.txt
 * To better understand solve this problem at least twice.